Raspberry Pi Temperature Sensor using the DS18B20

 The circuit that we will need to build is pretty straightforward as we only need a resistor and the temperature sensor.

-The sensor that I am using in this tutorial is a waterproof version of the DS18B20 sensor.
+The sensor I am using in this tutorial is a waterproof version of the DS18B20.
 It simply looks like a very long cord with a thick part on one end.
-If you have just a plain version without wiring and waterproofing, then it looks exactly like a transistor.
+If you have a plain version without wiring or waterproofing, it looks exactly like a transistor.

-The TMP36 is an analogue device making it slightly harder to integrate with the Pi.
-The TMP36 has basically the same problem we had with the light sensor, and this is because the Raspberry Pi doesn’t have any analogue pins.
+The TMP36 is an analogue device, making it slightly harder to integrate with the Pi.
+The TMP36 has the same problem we had with the light sensor, because the Raspberry Pi doesn’t have any analogue pins.

 If you need more information on the GPIO pins, then be sure to check out my guide to getting started with the Raspberry Pi GPIO pins.